-7.2.1 The Department of Financial and Administrative Services will be responsible for gathering all "Form B's" and submitting them to the President for review and signatures.
+7.2.1 FAS will be responsible for gathering all Exception Forms and submitting them to the President for review and signature.

-7.2.2 This form must be fully completed and forwarded to the Department of Financial and Administrative Services prior to the issuance of the purchase order.
-This is required in order to ensure the President has approved not going to tender before the award is made.
+7.2.2 An Exception Form must be fully completed and forwarded to FAS for approval to award a contract without an open call for bids prior to the issuance of the purchase order.
+This is required in order to ensure the President has approved not performing an open call for bids before the award is made.

 Section 1 - This area will indicate the University unit making the award.

 Section 2 - This section will briefly describe the nature of the services or supplies purchased.
-The purchase order number is also required.
+The purchase order number is documented.

-Section 3 - This section will contain the complete mailing address of the contractor, supplier or lessor to whom the award was made.
+Section 3 - This section will contain the complete mailing address of the contractor, supplier or lessor to whom the award will be made.

-Section 4 - The full value of the contract, exclusive of taxes but including freight and any other associated costs is to be shown here, along with the date of award (date purchase order was issued).
-Awards for a public work should include all applicable taxes.
+Section 4 - The full value of the contract, exclusive of taxes but including freight and any other associated costs is to be shown here.

-Section 5 - Check the appropriate section of the Public Tender Act for which this purchase is exempt.
+Section 5 - Tick the appropriate exception clause of the Public Procurement Regulations 2018 for which this purchase is exempt.

-Section 6 - Clearly outline why the tender was not invited.
-This explanation will have to undergo the scrutiny of the Auditor General's Office, Government Purchasing Agency and the general public, so accuracy is critical.
+Section 6 - Clearly outline why an open call for bids was not required.
+This explanation will have to undergo the scrutiny of the Auditor General's Office, Public Procurement Agency and the general public, so sound justification is critical.

 Section 7 - In all cases, the appropriate Unit Head is required to sign the form prior to it being forwarded to the Department of Financial and Administrative Services for review and recommendation to the President or delegate for approval.